dlid/gitrid/README.md

 - If found - will let you confirm to delete these branches
   - `git branch -d [BRANCH NAME]`

+If a branch has unpushed changes it will not be flagged for deletion

+If a branch is active it will not be flagged for deletion

 # Installation

 Install it globally for easy access